cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 ![](llhood_scan_obs12.png)

-In this case we would reject values of `r` above about 6.7, but also values of `r` below about 0.3 are the 95% CL.
+In this case we would reject values of `r` above about 6.7, but also values of `r` below about 0.3 at the 95% CL.
 However, despite rejecting `r` = 0, our 95% CL is far below typical particle physics standards for claiming discovery.
 We therefore prefer to set only an upper bound, which we can do by modifying the test statistic to be 0 for all values below the best fit value.